-If you develop symptoms (fever, a cough, sore throat, tiredness or shortness of breath) within 14 days of leaving mainland China or Iran or another high risk country/region, or within 14 days of last contact of a confirmed case, you should arrange to see your doctor for urgent assessment.
+If you develop symptoms (fever, a cough, sore throat, tiredness or shortness of breath) within 14 days of leaving mainland China or Iran, or within 14 days of last contact of a confirmed case, you should arrange to see your doctor for urgent assessment.

 You should telephone the health clinic or hospital before you arrive and tell them your travel history or that you may have been in contact with a potential case of coronavirus.
-If you would prefer to speak by phone to a Health Professional call Health Direct on 1800 020 080.

 You must remain isolated either in your home or a healthcare setting until public health authorities inform you it is safe for you to return to your usual activities.